Terms & Conditions and Privacy Policy

 9.2 Reporting Protocols

-Any suspected privacy breach or privacy-related concern should be reported immediately to the Privacy & Compliance Officer at privacy@julyhealth.com.
+Any suspected breach of these Terms or a privacy-related concern should be reported immediately to the Privacy & Compliance Officer at privacy@julyhealth.com.
 In addition, Users have the right to complain to the Privacy Commissioner of Canada at any time if they are not satisfied with our privacy practices.

 10. Training and Awareness